 Does Having Sex While Sick Help?
 5 Things To Know About Getting Down When You're Feeling Low

-It's nearing the end of the cold season and the beginning of Spring ... which means that everybody will shortly be developing spring colds and will still be sneezing everywhere in your office.
+It's nearing the end of the cold season... which means that everybody will shortly be developing spring colds and will still be sneezing everywhere in your office.
 It's a joyous time of year.
 But if you have concerns and beliefs about having sex while you're sick with a virus or infection, you may want to check up on them.
-There's a lot of misinformation about the spread of non-STD illnesses during sex, from the belief that you might get a virus from a flu-sufferer's sperm to the idea that sweaty sex might break a fever.
+There's a lot of misinformation about the spread of non-STI illnesses during sex, from the belief that you might get a virus from a flu-haver's sperm to the idea that sweaty sex might break a fever.
 (Both untrue, alas.)

-In general, the rule is: don't have sex while you're sick.
-I know, it's sucky, but unless you're both down with the same thing at the one time, it's likely a poor plan, and even then you may just keep passing it back and forth if immunity doesn't develop.
+In general, the rule is: don't have sex while you're really sick.
+I know, it's sucky, but unless you're both down with the same thing at the same time, the only thing that'll happen is you'll get your partner sick.
 Sex will not cure your ills, and likely also won't endear you to your lover if it ends up making them miserable and sniffly too.

-Here are five things you need to know about sex while you're sick, either with a virus or a bacterial infection (know the difference, please).
+Here are five things you need to know about sex while you're sick.
 The next time a partner breaks out the "I'm sure it's safe, I just have a little bit of fever," make sure you know what's up.

 1. Colds & Flus Aren't Spread Via Sexual Fluids

-The common cold or influenza isn't transmitted via semen or vaginal fluid.
-Unless you have a specifically sexually-transmitted disease, it's not likely to be spread by that means.
+The common cold or influenza can't be transmitted via semen or vaginal fluid.
+Unless you have a specifically sexually-transmitted infection, it's not likely to be spread by that means.
 But that doesn't mean that sex while you're ill with a virus is entirely risk-free, which brings us to...